hinitbth-droid/smart-micro-farm/README.md

 ### Benefits:
 - Additional income source for farmers
-- Efficient use of small مساحة
+- Efficient use of small
 - Can be integrated with organic farming

 This makes the farm more diverse and profitable.